 Work is changing.
-More and more tasks are becoming automated and artificial intelligence is improving.
+More and more tasks are becoming automated and artificial intelligence (AI) is improving.
 Industries are being disrupted.
 While change has been a constant for decades, the pace of innovation is increasing.
-The World Economic Forum predicts that 5 years from now, more than a third of skills considered

 Application of the CGMA Competency Framework is flexible and determined by your organisation’s specific needs.
 You can use this guide whether you are yet to develop a competency framework or are planning to update an existing one.